2022/23 Neighborhood Council Elections

 When is my Neighborhood Council Election?

 Neighborhood Council elections happen on 12 different regional timelines over a six-month cycle.
-This election cycle there will be In Person Voting and Vote-By-Mail ballots which are postage paid but must be requested online or by mail.
-Look up your NC’s Election Day and ballot request deadline here:
+This election cycle there will be Vote-By-Mail ballots which are postage paid but must be requested ahead of time, online or by mail.
+Look up your Neighborhood Council’s election timeline, including when to file for candidacy, when to request your vote-by-mail ballot, and when to return your ballot by:

 Be A Candidate